Home › Common Problems › Sagging Roof Deck

 Ice Dam and Freeze-Thaw Damage

-While Raleigh's winters are mild on average, the region experiences several freeze-thaw cycles each January and February where daytime temperatures climb above freezing and overnight temperatures drop into the mid-20s.
-This pattern allows snowmelt to refreeze at the cold eave overhang, backing water under shingles and into the sheathing edge, which is the most vulnerable panel zone and the first to delaminate and sag.
+Raleigh's winters are mild on average, but January and February bring several freeze-thaw cycles.
+Daytime temperatures climb above freezing and overnight temperatures drop into the mid-20s.
+Snowmelt refreezes at the cold eave overhang and backs water under the shingles.
+The eave edge of the sheathing is the most exposed spot and the first panel zone to delaminate and sag.

 The Fix